amezmo/docs/billing/hourly.md

 Your card is charged on the first day of the month for every hour that you had an active [instance](/docs/instances) during the **prior** month.
 For example,  Let's say you launched a single instance on Amezmo for the first time on July 6th.
 With this example, you will be billed on August 1st for all usage between the period July 6th - July 31st.

 ## Usage
 "Usage" is defined as a unit of 60 minutes (1 hour) that an [instance](/docs/instances) is active.
-An active instance is defined as an instance that was launched.
+An active instance is defined as an instance that was launched, but not terminated (deleted).
 An instance becomes *inactive* after [terminating](/docs/instances/terminating) it.
+On Amezmo, you are charged hourly, for each active instance.

 ## Organized invoices
 Always pay for your services on the first of every month, never in the middle of the month, or sparsely